apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Manipulation-Statements/Load/BROKER-LOAD.md

   - <version since="dev" type="inline"> priority </version>

     Set the priority of the load job, there are three options: `HIGH/NORMAL/LOW`, use `NORMAL` priority as default.
-The pending broker load jobs which have higher priority will be chown to execute earlier.
+The pending broker load jobs which have higher priority will be chosen to execute earlier.

 -  <version since="1.2.3" type="inline"> comment </version>